-Hello friends, our readers are always sending emails requesting us to list out the most common Business Analyst Interview Questions asked in Interviews.
-Also some job aspirants ask specifically domain based business analyst interview questions such as Finance, Healthcare domain, Mortgage, Insurance, Auto, Retail, Utility etc…
+Hello friends, our readers are always sending emails requesting us to list out the most common List of Business Analyst Interview Questions asked in Interviews.
+Also some job aspirants ask specifically domain based List of business analyst interview questions such as Finance, Healthcare domain, Mortgage, Insurance, Auto, Retail, Utility etc…

 While we list out domain based interview questions very soon, first we want to give top 100 general Business Analyst interview questions and Answers.
 I have devided into 3 sections.

 1. Can you define a Business Analyst? (definition)